 7. Color scale for pain

 Color pain scales are, like many on this list, another way to help children judge their pain levels.
 But for many who are visually-inclined, colors may also represent a really powerful way to associate and understand your pain.
-For children, this pain scale is usually shaped like a thermometer, with darker red colors indicating more pain.
+For children, this scale is usually shaped like a thermometer, with darker red colors indicating more pain.

-8. Pediatric pain scales
+8. Pediatric scales for pain

 The Oucher pain scale is another tool that was used to help children communicate their pain.
 It uses a number scale for older children and uses pictures for younger children to point to explain their pain levels.
 Likewise, the FLACC pain scale uses a younger child’s facial expression, leg movements, activity, crying, and consolability to categorize the child’s pain.

 9. CPOT pain scale

 The CPOT pain scale is another tool doctors use to judge pain in patients.
 It is typically used with patients who are unable to report their pain themselves, and is based on observation.
 It helps clinicians judge a patient’s pain based on their: